Calendar Girls (2015 film): Plot

-The five girls are all geared up and have high dreams about the calendar.
-They go to Mauritius for shooting with Timmy and are out with the wonderful pictures which will be shown in the annual calendar which will be used at different places.
-They are in the calendar launch party where they are meeting different people from the glamour industry for film offers, modelling assignments, advertisement contracts, etc. and are very happy and feel that their life is going to change from now on.
+The five girls go to Mauritius for shooting with Timmy.
+They are in the calendar launch party where they are meeting different people from the glamour industry.

 The story then moves to three months later.
 Paroma is a chief guest in a Bengali pooja organized by some pandal and there she meets Pinaki Chatterjee (Keith Sequeira) who is her old boyfriend from Kolkata.
 Pinaki persuades Paroma to revive their relationship and she agrees.
 Sharon is doing an ad and is very happy that she has selected Aniruddh Shroff (Rushad Rana) to take care of her work to get her assignments.
-Nazneen has got an offer for a Bollywood film from a very noted producer and the producer has kept a strict schedule for completing the film and also offers her a check for the signing amount and she is very happy.
+Nazneen has got an offer for a Bollywood film from a very noted producer.
 Mayuri is at her first day of shooting for the film and is advised by her secretary Tiwariji (Atul Parchure) to make a good impression with the crew members from the very first day.
 Mayuri gets very friendly with the director and the crew members and she uses her social networking skills tweeting about the movie several times to get a good publicity for it.
-The director feels that she will do very well in life.
 Nandita is attending a ceremony in Jodhpur where she is chatting with Naina (Suchitra Pillai) who is a socialite.
 She declares that Nandita is one of her favourite calendar girls.
 Naina then introduces Nandita to Harsh Narang (Vikram Sakhalkar) who is a very big business tycoon and the heir of the royal Narang family of Jodhpur.
 Harsh asks Nandita about her future plans and she tells that she is returning to Mumbai by flight the following morning.
 Harsh advises her to cancel her flight offering her a marriage proposal.
 Nandita doesn't answer initially but her sister advises that she should go ahead with this marriage stating that she will be living a very comfortable life like a queen.
-Nandita is reluctant to give up on the condition kept by Harsh to quit modelling, but her sister says that next year when the new calendar comes, offers will go down and slowly she may have to end her association with the modelling world.
 Nandita meets Harsh's parents, the Narangs (Kiran Kumar) and tells them that she has decided to quit modelling and the family gives her a warm welcome resulting in them getting married.